Timothy198426/FluidTeck/docs/README.md

-FLUIDTECK AND MORE AND MORE ECT♾️
+FLUIDTECK LIVING WATERS.. yes us! /live in waters..for AI iii at last.AND MORE AND MORE ECT♾️

 all by ball imqges from the clouds are non "FAKIES" GO SPELL. they cant hide the earth or true north⚖️🗡️🌋🕊️